Ms. Samson's Roman Conquest

 Day 9 Rome landmarks

-Details: Rome guided walking sightseeing tour with Whisper headsets
+Details: Ancient Rome guided walking sightseeing tour with Whisper headsets

 Details: Forum Romanum visit